 Eating well is important.
 It’s part of life.
 It’s part of a routine.
-Here are 7 tips on how to eat well, whether that’s to keep yourself healthy and feeling good, or to help with mental health issues you are facing.
+Here are 7 tips on how to eat well, whether to keep yourself healthy and feeling good, or to help with mental health issues you are facing.

 1. Mindful eating

 If you concentrate on what you’re eating, you’ll probably eat more healthily.
 For example, people who eat while watching television tend to eat too much at one sitting.

 Practising mindfulness and being aware of what you are doing has its own benefits.